radiantlogic-v8/documentation-new/documentation/configuration/security/password-policies.md

 To enable this feature:

-1. From Main Control Panel, navigate to the Settings tab >Security > Password policies section.
+1. From Classic Control Panel, navigate to the Settings tab >Security > Password policies section.

 2. Locate the Password Content section and check the option to Enable Dictionary Check.
 This value is stored in the pwdEnableDictionary attribute of the cn=Password Policy entry and has a value of True or False.